ogghst/grownode/docs/reference/leaves.md

 # Leaves

 Every sensor or actuator is represented by a Leaf.
-The Leaf is the 'engine' of the underlying logic, it is designed to be reusable multiple times in a Node and to be configured in a consistent way.
+The Leaf is the connection of the underlying hardware, it is designed to be reusable multiple times in a Node and to be configured in a consistent way.
 A Leaf represents the bridge between the User and the hardware layer, therefore it is handled by the GrowNode engine as a separated RTOS task, and is accessed in an asyncronous way.

 ## Using Leaves